Printing Material - Settings and How To Build

 Bed Adhesion

-We print most all of our material on blue painters tape.
+We print most all of our material on blue painters tape, Scotch Blue #2090.
 Because warping is a huge problem, any lifting can ruin a part.
-With a bed temperature of 60C for PLA and 85C for PETG, we get great parts every time... almost too good as they are hard to get off.
-A little rubbing alcohol and some heat (warm the print bed to 60C if cool) and tape gives way releasing the part.
+With a bed temperature of 60C for PLA and 85C for PETG, we get great parts every time... they are hard to get off... but a little rubbing alcohol and some heat (warm the print bed to 60C if cool) and tape gives way releasing the part.
+Brims are recommended if you are having trouble, but not necessary.
+The "skirt" tacks down the tape to help it stay in place while printing the first layer.... then it is good from there.